jmsduran/nw-workroom/README.md

 Running
 ---

-To package and run the mw-workroom app, please refer to the node-webkit [How to package and distribute your apps] (https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps) article.
+To package and run the nw-workroom app, please refer to the node-webkit [How to package and distribute your apps] (https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps) article.

 nw-workroom uses handlebars templates stored in `src/view/html`.
 These templates are then pre-compiled into `src/view/js/view.compiled.js` and included within the app's main HTML.